KenobySky/tsm-ga-solver/README.md

-**Traveling salesman Solver with Genetic Algorithm and Libgdx** HEATON, JEFF.
+**Traveling salesman Solver with Genetic Algorithm and Libgdx**
-*Introduction to Neural Networks with Java, Second Edition.
-2 edition (October 1, 2008).
-Publish location: Heaton Research, Inc, October 1, 2008.
-440 pages.*

 Authors :
 André V Lopes
 Robin Stu

 Using Mr Jeff Heaton Book, we used the code of the genetic algorithm chapter and changed the view to libGDX and made it more didatic for students.
-Its possible to see the algorithm running, save samples, make benchmarks and run even in android!
+Its possible to see the algorithm running, save samples, make benchmarks and even run it in android devices!

 To make the program the more didatic as possible, the following parameters of the algorithm can be changed :